 While technology has some excellent benefits, too much of it can negatively affect your physical and mental health.
-Here are some ways to find more balance in your life.
+Here are some ways to find more balance in your life and how to cut back on screen time with a digital detox.

 Spending too much time on a digital device—whether it’s your smartphone, tablet, TV, or computer—can adversely affect your physical and mental well-being.